ImpMIA: Leveraging Implicit Bias for Membership Inference Attack: Results

 \subsection{Membership Inference Results}

-We report membership inference attack results across three datasets, demonstrating the superiority of our proposed attack in the realistic scenario described above (without assumptions on model training, data distribution, or member ratio).
-As shown in \Cref{tab:combined}, reference-model attacks such as LiRA and RMIA struggle severely in this regime: at 0\% False Positive Rate (FPR), LiRA achieves only 0.17\% True Positive Rate (TPR) on CIFAR-10, and RMIA 0.01\% .
-Importantly, these are the best-performing attacks—even compared to white-box methods—when the knowledge assumptions are provided (see \Cref{tab:regular_setting} in the appendix).
+We report membership inference attack results across three datasets, demonstrating the superiority of our proposed attack in the realistic scenario described above (without any assumptions on model training, data distribution, or member ratio).
+As shown in \Cref{tab:combined}, reference-model attacks such as LiRA and RMIA struggle severely in this regime: at 0.0\% False Positive Rate (FPR), LiRA achieves only 0.17\% True Positive Rate (TPR) on CIFAR-10, and RMIA 0.01\%.
+Importantly, these are the best-performing attacks, even compared to white-box methods, when the knowledge assumptions are provided (see \Cref{tab:regular_setting} in the appendix).
 Their effectiveness relies on training large sets of reference models under matching conditions, a requirement that breaks down when the attacker cannot replicate the target’s training process.
 In contrast, \emph{ImpMIA} avoids training reference models entirely, and maintains strong TPR at low FPR across all datasets.
-On CIFAR-10, our attack achieves 1.41\% TPR at 0\% FPR, and 2.76\% at 0.01\% FPR, with similar or larger gains on the other datasets.
+On CIFAR-10, our attack achieves 1.41\% TPR at 0.0\% FPR, and 2.76\% at 0.01\% FPR, with similar or larger gains on the other datasets.
 Our approach achieves substantially stronger performance at strict low-FPR operating points, which are the most relevant in practical membership inference scenarios, and comparable AUC results.
-We further present the FPR–TPR trade-off curves (ROC curves) for all three datasets in \Cref{fig:additional-tpr-fpr}.
+ROC curves are shown for CIFAR-10 in \Cref{fig:tpr_fpr_cifar10} and for CIFAR-100 and CINIC-10 in \Cref{fig:additional-tpr-fpr}.
+Importantly, our attack is computationally much cheaper than reference-based methods, as it does not require training reference models and is about 4× faster than reference-model attacks (see \Cref{app:running_time}).
+Finally, \Cref{tab:vgg_resnet_mia} shows that ImpMIA outperforms prior attacks on VGG16 and ResNet50 in the low-FPR regime.